BHoM/documentation/docs/Development/Testing/index.md

 As you can see, this class contains 2 tests: `AreEnumsIntegral()` and `AreIntsIntegral()`.
 A single test class should test the same "topic", in this case the `BH.Engine.Base.Query.IsNumericIntegralType()` method, but it can (and should) do so with as many tests as needed.
 The first test checks that C# Enums are recognised as integers by the method `IsNumericIntegralType` (they should be).
 The second test checks that the same method also recognises C# Integers are recognised as integers.

+Why are these tests better examples of good unit tests than the one in the previous section?

+- Test should be "atomical" like this, because if something goes wrong, there is going to be a specific test telling you what did go wrong.
+- The possible outcomes are limited to True/False; it can be acceptable to "hard-code" True/False in the unit test itself.
+Writing `result.ShouldBe(true)` makes sense, as opposed to `result.ShouldBe(someVerySpecificString)` or `result.ShouldBe(someHugeDataset)`.

 A good idea would be to add a test that verifies that a non-integral numerical value is recognised as _not an integer_, for example a `double` like `0.15`.
 Another test could be verifying that a non-numerical type is also recognised as _not an integer_, for example a `string`.
-Test should be "atomical" like this, because if something goes wrong, there is going to be a specific test telling you what did go wrong!

-Why are these tests better examples of good unit tests than the one in the previous section?

-- The expected output data is lightweight and limited to True/False boolean; it can be "hard-coded" safely in the unit test itself.
-Writing `result.ShouldBe(true)` makes sense, as opposed to `result.ShouldBe(someVerySpecificString)` or `result.ShouldBe(someHugeDataset)`.
-- Because the output data has only a limited set of outcomes (True/False), the target method is well suited to be verified with a Unit test like this rather than a [Data-driven test](./Data-Driven-Tests).
+If the possible outcomes of the output data were not limited to True/False, the target method would have been better suited to be verified with a [Data-driven test](./Data-Driven-Tests).
+However, in certain situations, like when doing [Test Driven Development](#test-driven-development-tdd), it can be acceptable to write tests that verify complex output data, although it's likely that a full test [_coverage_](https://en.wikipedia.org/wiki/Code_coverage) will only be reached with [Data-driven tests](./Data-Driven-Tests).

 For more examples of good tests, keep reading.